nedassan/FlowER-discrete/README.md

 ```

 ### 4. Use FlowER for search
 FlowER mainly uses beam search to seek for plausible mechanistic pathways.
-Users can input their smiles at `data/flower_dataset/beam.txt`
+Users can input their smiles at `data/flower_dataset/beam.txt`. <br>
 Ensure that in `settings.py`, `test_path` variable is pointing towards the corresponding file, and beam search configuration are uncommented.
 ```
     test_path = f"data/{DATA_NAME}/beam.txt"